aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 ## The Friday of *Reversed Gender Roles*
 {: .center}

-Let's make prompts bringing alpha females and the like to life, and challenge gender norms by flipping them around.
+Let's make prompts that invert gender norms by bringing alpha females and the like to life.
 {: .center}

 [2nd September, 2022](#the-log)